dattpanchal04/TextZilla-ReactApp/README.md

-# TextUtils - A React App
+# TextZilla - A React App

 ![Screenshot (115)](https://user-images.githubusercontent.com/94067118/147556613-3a72895e-acbb-40a8-9a71-a4576b57c0ab.png)

-I created my first react app which is TextUtils.
+I created my first react app which is TextZilla.
 It is created using react which is library or framework of the javascript.
 A text utilisation website where a user can optimize the way in which they want to use the paragraph.Removing particular pattern and apply different simple concepty to optimize the way we use the text.
-A TextUtils convert your text into uppercase, lowercase, removing extra spaces from your text, copy your text etc. So, checkout this amazing and usefull project.
+A TextZilla convert your text into uppercase, lowercase, removing extra spaces from your text, copy your text etc. So, checkout this amazing and usefull project.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).